 Information for Contributors

-For all manuscripts, please use 12-point Times New Roman for all text and double space the entire manuscript.
-The margins for the entire document are one inch at the top and bottom; the left margin: 1.25; the right margin: 1.19.
+For all manuscripts, please use 12-point Times New Roman font for all text, and double space the entire manuscript (including indented text).
+The margins for the entire document should be one inch at the top and bottom; 1.25 inches on the left margin; and 1.19 inches on the right margin.
 Align all paragraphs to the left, and leave 14 pts. of space between paragraphs.
 Indent block quotations and bulleted lists at 0.25.
-Use American spelling and punctuation: terminal punctuation goes inside quotation marks; double quotation marks are used before single quotation marks; and there is a comma before the “and” in a series.
+Use American spelling and punctuation: terminal punctuation goes inside quotation marks; double quotation marks are used before single quotation marks, and there is a comma before the “and” in a series.
 Manuscript pages should be numbered, and there is no indentation of the first line after a title or section heading.
 For all manuscripts, use appropriate section headings to help guide the reader.

 Citations, Notes, and References: Please keep footnotes to a minimum.
 If you have 20 or fewer footnotes, you may use either a superscript Arabic number1 or the 12 pt.
 Arabic number in brackets .
 You may use embedded links for applicable sources.
 Embedded links, rather than footnotes or endnotes, are especially recommended for news and opinion pieces, to identify sources and tangential material, or to provide explanations.